BHUMESH438/1.10-react_router_mixmaster/README.md

 import axios from 'axios';

 import Wrapper from '../assets/wrappers/CocktailPage';

-export const loader = async ({ params }) => {
+//this loader will give return the id and data from the browser obj where it is navigaed and from the navigated page it will return back the params and the id to the route export const loader = async ({ params }) => {
   const { id } = params;
   const { data } = await axios.get(`${singleCocktailUrl}${id}`);